Wint3rmute/baczek.me/content/baczek-in-polish.md

 title: The word *Bączek* in Polish
 ---

-*Bączek* has multiple meanings, here I've collected my favourites:
+My last name, *Bączek*, has multiple meanings.
+Here I've collected my favourites:

 - Spinning top (the toy that spins)
 - Spins, barrel rolls and other similar aerial maneuvers (in Polish we call that *kręcić bączki*, which roughly translates to *spin a bączek*)